CyVerse-learning-materials/container_camp_workshop_2019/topics/breakout_session.rst

 	In this breakout session, you'll learn about Biocontainers and apply what you've learned about basic container technology, such as Docker, with open source bioinformatics apps for Proteomics, Genomics, Transcriptomics, and Metabolomics.

-2. **nvidi-docker** - Lead: Tyson Swetnam, CyVerse Scientific Analyst
+2. **NVIDIA-Docker** - Lead: Tyson Swetnam, CyVerse Scientific Analyst

 	`nvidi-docker breakout session content <../breakout/nvidia-docker.html>`_